The Warren School Life and Learning Zone

 Aims and Ethos

-Objectives in making provision for pupils with SEND
+Objectives in making provision for students with SEND and EAL

 - To ensure that all students including those with difficulties and disabilities have equal access to a broad, balanced curriculum which is differentiated to identify individual needs and abilities.